lukfor/imputationbot/docs/index.md

 Built by lukas on 2019-12-02
 ```

 Now you are ready to configure Imputation-Bot and impute your GWAS data.
+Read the [Getting started](getting-started) section to learn more about how to submit your first job.

 ## Manual installation